elegantapp/pwa-workshop-angular-firebase/README.md

 ## Participate in Web Capabilities codelab

-Google leads a project called Fugu in order to close the capability gap of PWAs compared to native mobile applications.
+Google leads a project called Fugu in order to close the capability gap of PWAs compared to native applications.
 [Read more about it here](https://developers.google.com/web/updates/capabilities).

 Participate in the [Web Capabilities codelab](https://codelabs.developers.google.com/codelabs/web-capabilities/) and introduce what you've learned from there to this app.